 About 20% of all fuel currently used for road transport in Sweden is of non-fossil origin.

-The combustion of biofuels do not contribute to the greenhouse effect
+The use of biofuels do not contribute to the greenhouse effect